 If you experience any of these symptoms, seek the help of a dual diagnosis treatment center for various treatment services:

 Contact Atlanta Center for Mental Health

-Do you have the symptoms of a panic attack vs anxiety attack?
+Do you have the symptoms of a panic attack vs. anxiety attack?
 You’ll be glad to know that help in treating these mental illnesses is readily available.
 Atlanta Center for Mental Health can help you manage the symptoms and address root causes through an individual therapy program and other treatments.
-Contact us at 833.625.0458 to schedule an appointment.
+Our experienced and compassionate staff can answer any questions or begin the process of enrollment.
+Panic attacks and anxiety attacks have taken away too much control of your life, and it is time you or a loved one took it back.
+Contact Atlanta Center for Mental Health at 833.625.0458 to schedule an appointment today.